 Rachel Baxter, Douglas County HS, Sports Medicine "The best part of the job is being able to educate students on what an athletic trainer is.
 Most think an athletic trainer is a personal trainer or PE coach, and they quickly learn that an athletic trainer is a healthcare provider."
-Attended: Alexander HS, Class of 2011

-Prior experience: Athletic trainer Support: My department is very supportive as I am starting the Sports Medicine Pathway, which includes an internship at this school.
+Attended: Alexander HS, Class of 2011 College: Jacksonville State University for bachelor's and master's degrees; Life University for master's in athletic training Prior experience: Athletic trainer Support: My department is very supportive as I am starting the Sports Medicine Pathway, which includes an internship at this school.
 The athletic department is also very supportive.
 Why DCSS?
 I returned first to Douglas County as their athletic trainer and over time Mr. Weaver talked to me about starting a Sports Medicine Pathway.
 I love to educate and inform others of what I actually do, and I have students who are interested in what I do which led me to teaching.
 Additional responsibilities: I am over the athletic training student aides and the athletic trainer for all sports at Douglas County High School.
 Jealon Richey, Factory Shoals ES, Physical Education "The best thing about my job is being around people who strive to make a difference and impact students' lives each and every day."
-Attended: Douglas County HS, Class of 2016 College: University of West Georgia Why DCSS?
+Attended: Douglas County HS, Class of 2016 College: University of West Georgia

+Why DCSS?
 I decided to return to Douglas County because I loved being here when I attended school.